 A group called Saoradh issued a statement indicating that a "Republican Volunteer" had fired the shot and "Tragically a young journalist covering the events, Lyra McKee, was killed accidentally while standing behind armed Crown Force personnel and armoured vehicles."
 The Sunday Life - workplace of Martin O'Hagan, the last journalist to be killed in Northern Ireland - and others have reported that Saoradh is linked to the dissident Republican group the "New IRA", though Saoradh disputes this.

 Rioting broke out on the night of 18 April in the Creggan district of Derry when the Police Service of Northern Ireland started a search there for weapons held by dissident Republicans.
+Lyra McKee was observing this when she was shot.
 Assistant Chief Constable Mark Hamilton told the Belfast Telegraph that police had information of planned attacks in the city over the Easter weekend.